bbauska/Anti-Project2025/anti.md

 Education, such as large formula grant programs for K–12 education, should be reduced by 10 percent.
 This would cut approximately 29 programs, most of which are discretionary spending.
 In total, this would generate approximately $8.8 billion in savings.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 plans to defund climate-related energy and infrastructure grants and programs, including Grid Deployment Office grants.
+<p>Project 2025 plans to defund climate-related energy and infrastructure grants and programs,
+including Grid Deployment Office grants.
 “Defund most GDO programs.
 GDO oversees nearly $20 billion in new appropriations created by the IIJA, including a grid modernization grant program, the transmission facilitation program, and the civil nuclear credit program, among others.
 Congress should rescind any money not already spent.
-[Department of Energy, Project 2025, accessed 6/24/24] Project 2025 would eliminate OCED grant funding and investment that catalyzes clean energy innovation and technology.
+[Department of Energy, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 would eliminate OCED grant funding and investment that catalyzes clean energy
+innovation and technology.
 “End market distortions and stop shifting technology and development risks to taxpayers.
 The OCED is distorting energy markets and shifting the risk of new technology deployment from the private sector to taxpayers.
 The IIJA provided more than $20 billion in government subsidies to help the private sector deploy and market clean energy and decarbonizing resources.”
-[Department of Energy Project 2025, accessed 6/24/24] Project 2025 seeks to repeal the Inflation Reduction Act and all of its grant funding.
-“Repeal Inflation Reduction Act programs providing grants for environmental science activities.”
-[Environmental Protection Agency, Project 2025, accessed 6/24/24] Project 2025 would stop all grants to environmental/climate advocacy groups.
+[Department of Energy Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 seeks to repeal the Inflation Reduction Act and all of its grant funding.
+“Repeal
+Inflation Reduction Act programs providing grants for environmental science activities.”
+[Environmental Protection Agency, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 would stop all grants to environmental/climate advocacy groups.
 “Grants.
+Stop all
-Stop all grants to advocacy groups[…]” [Environmental Protection Agency, Project 2025, accessed 6/24/24] Project 2025 seeks to re-route IRA funding to states, including those who deny climate change and support fossil fuel extraction.
+grants to advocacy groups[…]” [Environmental Protection Agency, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 seeks to re-route IRA funding to states, including those who deny climate change
+and support fossil fuel extraction.
 “To the extent that the Inflation Reduction Act (IRA)18 remains in place, ensure to the maximum extent possible that grants and funding are provided to state regulatory entities and not to nonprofits.”
-[Environmental Protection Agency, Project 2025, accessed 6/24/24] Project 2025 calls for using the SCOTUS anti-race-conscious admissions verdict to prohibit all environmental justice-related grant making.
+[Environmental Protection Agency, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 calls for using the SCOTUS anti-race-conscious admissions verdict to prohibit all
+environmental justice-related grant making.
 “Allocations of agency resources, increased EPA enforcement, and/or agency distribution of grants should be based on neutral constitutional principles.
 In 2023, the Supreme Court is expected to provide guidance on the constitutionality of race-based discrimination as it considers Students for Fair Admissions v.
 University of North Carolina.54 Accordingly, the next Administration should pause and review all ongoing EJ and Title VI actions to ensure that they are consistent with any forthcoming SCOTUS decision.”
-[Environmental Protection Agency, Project 2025, accessed 6/24/24]
+[Environmental Protection Agency, Project 2025, accessed 6/24/24]</p>

-Project 2025 plans to halt grant-making to universities and institutions involved in climate research.
+<p>Project 2025 plans to halt grant-making to universities and institutions involved in climate
+research.
 “Steps should be taken to ensure that grants are awarded based on need instead of ideological affiliation or academic preference.
 Specifically, EPA should:Institute a pause and review for all grants over a certain threshold.
 Put a political appointee in charge of the grants office to prioritize distribution of grants to those who are most in need and toward projects that will tangibly improve the environment.
-Cap the number and dollar amounts of grants that the Office of Research and Development can award and
+Cap the number and dollar amounts of grants that the Office of Research and Development can award and require that they be reviewed by the Administrator’s office.”
+[Environmental Protection Agency, Project 2025, accessed 6/24/24]</p>

-14
-require that they be reviewed by the Administrator’s office.”
-[Environmental Protection Agency, Project 2025, accessed 6/24/24]
-Project 2025 proposes politicizing and in some cases ending, NIH grants, and calls for states to control scientific research.
+<p>Project 2025 proposes politicizing and in some cases ending, NIH grants, and calls for states to
+control scientific research.
 “Term limits should be imposed on top career leaders at the NIH, and Congress should consider block granting NIH’s grants budget to states to fund their own scientific research.
 Nothing in this system would prevent several states from partnering to co-fund large research projects that require greater resources or impact larger regions.
 Likewise, the establishment of funding for scientific research at the state level does not preclude more modest federal funding through the National Institutes of Health: The two models are not mutually exclusive.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 would remove preference given to evidence-based comprehensive sex education programs, instead favoring “Sexual Risk Avoidance” and “family planning” methods that hinge on abstinence-only sex education.
+<p>Project 2025 would remove preference given to evidence-based comprehensive sex education
+programs, instead favoring “Sexual Risk Avoidance” and “family planning” methods that hinge on abstinence-only sex education.
 “Any lists with “approved curriculum” or so-called evidence-based lists should be abolished; HHS should not create a monopoly of curriculum, adding to the profit of certain